nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+## Delete feature
+This feature allows the user to delete previously added entries.

+#### Implementation

+The Find entries feature is facilitated by `DeleteCommand`.
+It extends `Command` and is identified by `CommonCentsParser` and `DeleteCommandParser`.
+The DeleteCommand interacts with `Account` and the interactions are managed by `ActiveAccount`.
+As such, it implements the following
+operations:

+* `Account#deleteExpense(Expense expense)` — Executes delete logic for specified _Expense_ entry.
+* `Account#deleteRevenue(Revenue revenue)` — Executes delete logic for specified _Revenue_ entry.

+Given below is an example usage scenario and how the delete mechanism behaves at each step.

+* Step 1: The user inputs the delete command to specify which entry to delete in the specified category of `ActiveAccount`. `CommandParser` identifies the command word `delete` and calls `DeleteCommandParser#parse(String args)` to parse the input into a valid `DeleteCommand`.

+* Step 2: `DeleteCommand` starts to be executed.
+In the execution:

 ### Undo feature
 This feature allows the user to undo their previous entry-level commands.